 - Emulates an STK500 programmer through virtual COM port interface

-- Works with standard AVR programming software, including Atmel Studio, AVRDUDE, and the Arduino IDE
+- Works with standard AVR programming software, including Microchip Studio (Atmel Studio), AVRDUDE, and the Arduino IDE

 - Configuration software available for Windows, Mac OS X, and Linux